reportportal/docs/docs/analysis/UniqueErrorAnalysis.md

 ![ImageName](img/UniqueErrorAnalysis/unique_error8.png)

+## Examples with “Include/exclude numbers” settings

 Let’s consider some examples with the same Unique Errors but with different include/exclude numbers settings.

 We have 2 errors with identical text, but the difference is numeric value in the first error.